Fed fuels longest weekly winning streak in Indian shares in six years

 Both the NSE Nifty 50 index and BSE Sensex rose about 2.3% in the week, extending gains for the seventh consecutive week, marking their longest winning run since January 2018.

-IT companies, drawing a significant share of their revenue from the U.S., jumped 7.16% this week, logging heir best week in 26 months.
+IT companies, drawing a significant share of their revenue from the US, jumped 7.16% this week, logging their best week in 26 months.

 The recent surge in domestic equities follows Fed Chair Jerome Powell’s acknowledgment of the risks of delaying rate cuts on Wednesday, bolstering expectations of a 25 basis points (bps) rate cut by March 2024 and fuelling a rally across global stock markets.